 Rivets

 It's not uncommon for a few of the interior pop rivets to break, leaving a hole.
-Fortunately these are easy to replace yourself, with the parts and instructions in this Rivet Replacement Kit.
+Fortunately interior rivets are easy to replace yourself, with the parts and instructions in this Rivet Replacement Kit.
+This will save you a trip to the dealer's service center, and you'll have a useful tool for future repairs.

 Loose screws, trim, and missing plastic bits